wendell1101/VotingSystem/README.md

 -   Copy the `.env.example` file to a new file called `.env`
 -   Fill out the corresponding database values in the `.env` file
 -   Run `php artisan migrate` in the project root
+-   (If prompted to generate key) run php artisan key:generate
 -   Run php artisan serve